In this guide we’re sharing the best things to do in Acadia National Park, plus where to stay, itinerary options, and more!

 Go for a hike

 There are over 150 miles of trails at Acadia National Park, ranging in length and difficulty.
-Picking which hikes to do while in the park was very overwhelming, as there are SO many good options with great reviews.
+Picking which hikes to do while in the park was very overwhelming.
+There are SO many good options with great reviews!

 Read about our favorite hikes in Acadia National Park in this guide, including everything you need to know for each one and what to expect on the trail!